rkoshak/sensorReporter/README.md

 However, some parmeters will be common.
 - All polling sensors require a Poll parameter indicating how often in seconds to poll the sensor devices
 - All sections require a Class parameter defining the class to load.
-- All sensors and actuators require a Connection class containing the name of the Connection to publish/subscribe through.
-More than one can be defined in a comma separated list.
+- All sensors and actuators require a Connections class containing a dictionary with the connections and topics to publish/subscribe through.
+The layout is described at the connections readme.
-- All actuators require a CommandSrc, which has to be unique for the configured connection.
-E. g. if the CommandSrc `switch2` is used by several actuators only the last one will work.
+- All actuators require a command source, which has to be unique for the configured connection.
+E. g. if the same command source is used by several actuators only the last one will work.
+The parameter name of the command source varies differently for each connection.
 - All sections have an optional Level parameter where the logging level for that plugin or sensor_reporter overall can be set.
 Supported levels are DEBUG, INFO, WARNING, and ERROR.

-Sensors are defined in a `[SensorX]` section where `X` is a unique number.
-Connections and Actuators are defined in similarly named sections.
-The number need only be unique, they don't need to be sequential.

 # Dependencies
 sensor_reporter only runs in Python 3 and has only been tested in Python 3.7.